qlu-lab/POP-TOOLS/README.md

 ## Citation

-If you use `POP-TOOLS`, please cite
+If you use `POP-TOOLS`, please cite:

 [Valid inference for machine learning-assisted GWAS](https://www.medrxiv.org/content/10.1101/2024.01.03.24300779v1)

 ## Contact